In this guide we show you how to install Flatpak on Ubuntu 18.04 LTS and above to unlock a world of new and updated software via Flathub.

 Click ‘Install’ and let it do its thing!

-One ‘catch’ to installing the version of Flatpak available to install through Ubuntu Software is that it’s (often) out of date.
+One ‘catch’ to installing the version of Flatpak which is available through Ubuntu Software tool is that it’s (usually) out of date.

-New versions of Flatpak are released regularly but these updates are not pushed out to Ubuntu users automatically.
+New versions of Flatpak are released regularly but those updates are not pushed out to Ubuntu users, not automatically.

-So if you want to install the latest version of Flatpak on Ubuntu (and chances are you do) add the following official Flatpak PPA to your software sources.
+If you want to install the latest version of Flatpak on Ubuntu (and chances are you do) then add the following official Flatpak PPA to your software sources.
 The PPA supports Ubuntu 16.04 LTS and above:

 sudo add-apt-repository ppa:alexlarsson/flatpak